quantum-kittens/quantum-kittens.github.io/_tabs/about.md

 Quantum concepts are portrayed through stories about curious cats who live in Whiskerton, a town governed by the laws of quantum physics.
 Each story is accompanied by a commentary section with layperson explanations.
 A reader can choose to read them together, or just stick to the stories and avoid the explanations altogether.

-Note: This is the Beta release of Quantum Kittens, consisting of only the first three chapters.
+Note: This is the Beta release of *Quantum Kittens*, consisting of only the first three chapters.
 This book will be completed and released in the near future.